Skip to content

 Package page: https://openupm.com/packages/com.nnrp.client/

-If you do not want to use the OpenUPM CLI, you can update Packages/manifest.json directly:
+If you do not want to use the OpenUPM CLI, update Packages/manifest.json directly:

 json